evanwill/hey-api/README.md

 # hey-api

-Introduction to Using Web APIs
+Introduction to Using Web APIs, https://evanwill.github.io/hey-api/

 Many websites provide Application Programming Interfaces (APIs) that allow users to access data and services via simple web queries.
 For example, you might want to retrieve a historic image, harvest the latest tweets, or run sentiment analysis on a text.